Bury or Burry – Correct Spelling And Meaning

 Note: Using burry in these contexts would be incorrect and noticed by readers.

-Bury or Burry – Google Trends & Usage Data
+Burry vs Bury – Google Trends & Usage Data

 According to Google Trends and usage data: